Exponential backoff: Collision avoidance

 Exponential backoff algorithms can be used to avoid network collisions.
-In a point-to-multipoint or multiplexed network, multiple senders communicate over a single shared channel.
+In a point-to-multipoint or statistical time-division multiplexed network, multiple senders communicate over a single shared channel.
 If two senders attempt to transmit a message at the same time, or talk over each other, a collision occurs and the messages are damaged or lost.
 Each sender can then back off before attempting to retransmit the same message again.

 A deterministic exponential backoff algorithm is unsuitable for this use case since each sender would back off for the same time period, leading them to retransmit simultaneously and cause another collision.
 Instead, for purposes of collision avoidance, the time between retransmissions is randomized and the exponential backoff algorithm sets the range of delay values that are possible.
-The time delay is usually measured in slots, which are fixed-length periods (or slices) of time on the network.
-In a binary exponential backoff algorithm (i.e. one where b = 2), after c collisions, each retransmission is delayed by a random number of slot times between 0 and 2^{c} − 1.
+The time delay is usually measured in slots, which are fixed-length periods of time on the network.
+In a binary exponential backoff algorithm (i.e., one where $b=2$), after c collisions, each retransmission is delayed by a random number of slot times between 0 and $2^c-1$.
 After the first collision, each sender will wait 0 or 1 slot times.
 After the second collision, the senders will wait anywhere from 0 to 3 slot times (inclusive).
 After the third collision, the senders will wait anywhere from 0 to 7 slot times (inclusive), and so forth.
 As the number of retransmission attempts increases, the number of possibilities for delay increases exponentially.
 This decreases the probability of a collision but increases the average latency.

 Exponential backoff is utilised during retransmission of frames in carrier-sense multiple access with collision avoidance (CSMA/CA) and carrier-sense multiple access with collision detection (CSMA/CD) networks, where this algorithm is part of the channel access method used to send data on these networks.
 In Ethernet networks, the algorithm is commonly used to schedule retransmissions after collisions.
 The retransmission is delayed by an amount of time derived from the slot time (for example, the time it takes to send 512 bits; i.e., 512 bit-times) and the number of attempts to retransmit.

 Example

-This example is from the Ethernet protocol, where a sending host is able to know when a collision has occurred (that is, another host has tried to transmit), when it is sending a frame.
+This example is from the Ethernet protocol, where a sending host is able to know when a collision has occurred (that is, another host has tried to transmit at the same time as the sending host), when it is sending a frame.
 If both hosts attempted to re-transmit as soon as a collision occurred, there would be yet another collision — and the pattern would continue forever.
 The hosts must choose a random value within an acceptable range to ensure that this situation doesn't happen.
 An exponential backoff algorithm is therefore used.
-The value 51.2 μs is used as an example here because it is the slot time for a 10 s Ethernet line.
-However, 51.2 μs could be replaced by any positive value, in practice.
+The value 51.2 μs is used as an example here because it is the slot time for 10 s Ethernet.
+However, in other applications, 51.2 μs could be replaced by any positive value.